 You must submit all other health care claims within 90 days of when expenses are incurred, unless it is not reasonably possible to do so.
 In no event will claims be paid if they are submitted more than 1 year after the date the expenses were incurred.
-The claim form must be completed in full, and an itemized bill or bills and documentation supporting your claim must be attached.
+The claim must be complete and be an itemized bill or bills.
+You may be asked to submit supporting documentation for the claim submitted.

-See also the Claims and Appeals Procedures chapter for more information beginning on page 81.
-Also review the section toward the end of that chapter on "Limitation On When A Lawsuit May Be Started" (on page 87).
+See also the Claims and Appeals Procedures chapter for more information beginning on page 84.
+Also review the section toward the end of that chapter on "Limitation On When A Lawsuit May Be Started" (on page 94).

-SCHEDULE OF INDEMNITY MEDICAL PLAN BENEFITS IMPORTANT: Non-Cont All benefits are su tract providers are paid according to the Allo bject to the deductible except wowed Charge as defined in the result in balance billing to) VOU.
-Benefit Description Explanations and Limitations PLA NS A/R B/FLAT RATE Belletit Description Explanations and Elimitations Contract Providers Non-Contract Providers Contract Providers Non-Contract Providers The annual deductible is the amount of money you must pay each calendar year before the Plan begins to pay benefits.
+SCHEDULE OF INDEMNITY MEDICAL PLAN BENEFITS All benefits are subject to the deductible except where noted.
+IMPORTANT: Non-Contract providers are paid according to the Allowed Charge as defined in the Definitions chapter and could result in balance billing to you.
+Benefit Description Explanations and Limitations PLA NS A/R PLANS E B/FLAT RATE Denent Description Contract Providers Non-Contract Providers Contract Providers Non-Contract Providers Deductible The annual deductible is the amount of money you must pay each calendar year before the Plan begins to pay benefits.
 Deductibles are applied to Covered Expenses in the order in which claims are processed by the Plan.
 Only Covered Expenses can be used to satisfy the Plan's Deductibles.
 The deductible applies to all covered services except where otherwise noted in this Schedule of Medical Benefits.
 Amounts cross-accumulate between Contract and Non-Contract Providers-for example, a payment of \$50 to a Non-Contract Provider for Covered Expenses would count toward the \$128 Deductible for Contract Providers.
-Charges exceeding any Plan limits on specific benefits and any amounts you pay for failure to comply with the Plan's requirements for Utilization Review do not count toward the deductible. \$128 per person \$256 per family \$257 per person \$514 per family \$128 per person \$256 per family \$257 per person \$514 per family Coinsurance Maximum The Coinsurance Maximum is the most you pay during a one year period (the plan year) before your plan starts to pay 100% for Covered Expenses from Contract providers.
+Charges exceeding any Plan limits on specific benefits and any amounts you pay for failure to comply with the Plan's requirements for Utilization Review do not count toward the deductible. \$128 per person \$256 per family \$257 per person \$514 per family \$128 per person \$256 per family \$257 per person \$514 per family Coinsurance Maximum The Coinsurance Maximum is the most you pay during a one year period (calendar year) before your plan starts to pay 100% for Covered Expenses from Contract providers.
 The following do not count toward the Coinsurance Maximum: Amounts you pay that are counted toward the Deductible Amounts you pay for expenses or services that are not covered by the Plan Charges in excess of benefit limits or Plan maximums (such as the amounts over the plan's chiropractic maximum of \$25/visit, the acupuncture limit, hearing aid, hospice care, and routine physical examination limits). \$1,289 per person \$2,578 per family No Coinsurance Maximum \$6,445 per person \$12,890 per family No Coinsurance Maximum